jvasquez21/social-media-demo/README.md

 # social-media-demo
-Creating a social media website
+Learning to create a social media website by using online resources.